crawlingout/unexplored/_posts/2014-09-03-eilean-donan-castle.markdown

 imagedesc: ""
 ---

-Eilean Donan Castle, a picturesque castle founded in the 13th century on a tidal island surrounded by a majestic scenery of western Highlands.
-One of the most iconic places in Scotland.
+Eilean Donan Castle, a picturesque castle founded in the 13th century on a tidal island surrounded by majestic scenery of western Highlands.
+This is one of the most iconic places in Scotland.

 {% assign image = '/i/scotland/eilan-donan-castle/chateau.jpg' %}
 {% assign imagewidth = 800 %}